walterfreeman/phy211/syllabus.md

 - *University Physics Volume 1* (W. Moebs, S. Ling, J. Sanny, et al.), published by OpenStax.
 This is an open-access textbook available to anyone under the terms of the CC-BY 4.0 license and can be <a href="https://openstax.org/details/books/university-physics-volume-1">downloaded for free</a>.
 You are free to print this textbook on your own; OpenStax will sell you a printed copy if you like.

-- You are encouraged to have a nonprogrammable calculator for use on exams.
-This calculator should be able to do trigonometry and arithmetic, but should not be capable of graphing functions or solving equations symbolically.
-Searching "scientific calculator" on Amazon will get you many options available for less than $10.
-(You may not use a graphing calculator on exams.)
+- You will need a computer to connect to remote aspects of the course.
+It will be helpful to have a tablet or convertible laptop with a stylus.
+It will also be quite helpful to have earbuds or a headset with a microphone.

 <a id="philosophy"></a>